crossplane/crossplane/docs/stacks-guide-aws.md

   ```

 As you probably have noticed, some resources are referencing other resource
 attributes in their YAML representations.
-For instance in `Subnet` YAML we have:
+For instance for `Subnet` resource we have:

 ```yaml
 ...